Universal Analytics Streaming

 How it works?

-- Inside the admin panel go to Google BigQuery ▸ Data Streams page and click Add data stream.
+- Inside the admin panel navigate to the Data Sources page and click + NEW on the top right corner.

 - Choose Universal Analytics from the list.

-- Click Save and follow the further instructions to integrate code.
+- Click Save and follow the further instructions to integrate the code.

-Choose this method if your Google Analytics integrated with Google Tag Manager.
+Choose this method if your Google Analytics is integrated using Google Tag Manager.

 In the Variables section click New to create a customTask variable.

 Add this variable as your Gooogle Analytics Settings